Travel Mermaid

 Grant Street Kitchen

-This is a beautiful bakery where everything is made fresh daily in house.
+This is a beautiful bakery where everything is made fresh daily in-house.
 We’re normally here to grab a gorgeous pastry, bread or fresh roll to go, but they also make a mean pie and have a few daily brunch specials with a few seats for you to savour it.
 See their web.

 * * *

-Otherwise you can stay in Port Douglas and see all my favourite things to do here.
+Otherwise, stay in Port Douglas and see all my favourite things to do here.

 4 comments